sachinvamr/Exploring-with-pandas/README.md

 # Exploring-with-pandas

-### Analysis of  energy supply and renewable electricity production from the United Nations for
+### Exploring  energy supply and renewable electricity production from the United Nations for
-the year 2013 (Part of Introduction to Data Science in Python University of Michigan course)
+### the year 2013
+(Part of Introduction to Data Science in Python University of Michigan course)